-One of the main results of an effective discovery stage is a backlog with systemized epics and high-level stories, estimates, milestones, and a timeline.
+One of the main results of an effective discovery phase is a backlog with systemized epics and high-level stories, estimates, milestones, and a timeline.

 Another outcome is written recommendations for the task execution sequences, dependencies and risks, and recommendations on the technology stack.
 Based on this data, it’s possible to define a product development timeline and a production schedule.

-As a bonus, we’ve also prepared a list of questions a product owner should ask when choosing a team for the discovery stage.
+As a bonus, we’ve also prepared a list of questions a product owner should ask when choosing a team for the discovery phase.

 Q1: Who will take part in the discovery phase?
 Do the team members have experience in developing such systems?

 Team members should have relevant experience in the development of the product you’re working on, as well as specific knowledge about industry and its market trends.

 Let’s get back to the online mortgage system example.
 It’s impossible to build a digital mortgage system without integrations.
 Integration, in this case, is one of the riskiest parts of development.
 If the development company has established relations with the third-party vendors, it will speed up the development process.